goFrendiAsgard/kokoropy/README.md

 A MVC python web framework, from my heart <3

-In japanese, kokoro means heart
+In japanese, kokoro means heart.
-I make kokoropy because I can't find any python web-framework which I really comfort with.
+I make Kokoropy because I can not find any python web-framework which I really comfort with.
-Some are too verbose, while some other are to "magic".
+Some are too verbose, while some others have too many "magic".
 Most of them force me to learn about the framework, and not allow me to focus on my job.
 Basically I expect an easy framework like CodeIgniter (of course, with more features) in python.

 If you are in the same boat with me, then kokoropy is for you.